vinifmor/bauh/README.md

 #### AppImage ( appimage )

-- Supported actions: search, install, uninstall, downgrade, launch, history
+- Supported actions: search, install, uninstall, downgrade, launch, history and ignore updates
 - **Only x86_64 AppImage files are available through the search mechanism at the moment**
 - Custom actions
     - **Install AppImage file**: allows to install a external AppImage file